Mod4JobFinder/FrontEnd/README.md

 ## Challenges

-1. Dealing with outside adversity over the corse of the project.
-This left the front end team down to one member for ruffly half the projects time.
+1. Dealing with outside adversity over the curse of the project.
+This left the front end team down to one member for roughly half the projects time.
-2. Integrating CI with the Cypress testing
+2. Integrating CI with the Cypress testing.
 3. Initial planning to decide on MVP and core user flows.

 ## Wins

-1. Implementing the MVP wile dealing outside adversity.
+1. Implementing the MVP while dealing with outside adversity.
-2. Utilizing Context Api for global state management and light dark mode.
+2. Utilizing Context Api for global state management for light/dark mode.
 3. Partnership and better understanding of the back end team and their work.